MalekMansour/Killer-Invasion/Ideas.md

 9. Programs
 Anonymouse:
 Hacking people's IP addresses and finding out their real address.
 You can then send hitmen on those people.
+Or get the second ending to kill the killer.

 Redhacker: